yields-llc/ecsexec/README.md

     -command "/bin/sh"
 ```

-"-service" is the service name, but service name is not tricky.
+`-service` is the service name, but service name is not tricky.
 Service names are constant and user-friendly.

-"ecsexec" simplifies command execution by specifying the service name rather than the task ID.
+`ecsexec` simplifies command execution by specifying the service name rather than the task ID.

-"ecsexec" will start the service with desired count 1 if the service is not running, and after execution, "ecsexec" will stopp the service with desired count 0.
+`ecsexec` will start the service with desired count 1 if the service is not running, and after execution, `ecsexec` will stop the service with desired count 0.

 ```bash
 $ ecsexec exec -profile=yields -cluster=demo -service=demo -container=demo -command="ls -la /var/log"